digital nomad visa

 When Estonia announced the first official digital nomad visa in 2020, the rest of the world took notice: the age of the digital nomad was here, and countries began to consider the benefits of launching their own versions of this visa.

+There are plenty of digital nomad visas in the works for countries around the world for countries perfect for remote workers, including spots like Mexico, Ecuador, Thailand, and dozens more.
 Within a few years, it may be more challenging to find a country that DOESN’T cater to this growing population of global workers.

 how to move to the caribbean